 - Related Content: Registered Mail vs. Certified Mail: Ultimate Guide

-It is important to do this as soon as you can so that the postal worker has a better chance of remembering the details.
+It is important to do this as soon as possible so that the postal worker has a better chance of remembering the details.

-In most cases, this should give you enough information to work out who received the package and to make arrangements to collect it from them.
+In most cases, this should give you enough information to determine who received the package and make arrangements to collect it from them.